TANYA'S

 PCV or HCT

 The kidneys produce a hormone called erythropoietin, which stimulates the bone marrow to make red blood cells.
-Damaged CRF kidneys may no longer perform this task properly, and if red blood cells are not made, anaemia is the result.
+Damaged CKD kidneys may no longer perform this task properly, and if red blood cells are not made, anaemia is the result.

 PCV and HCT are both used to measure anaemia.
 Your vet will run one test or the other.
 PCV is not quite the same thing as HCT; but the difference between the two is too small to be concerned about.